kliment/Printrun/README.md

 (venv) $ python -m pip install -r requirements.txt  # install the rest of dependencies
 ```

-> **Note for Linux users**: wxPython4 doesn't have Linux wheels available from
+> **Note for Linux users**: if you're running an older distribution, wxPython4 may not have a wheel available for it from
 > the Python Package Index yet.
-Before running the command above, find a
+If you find that wxPython4 can't be installed automatically, you may be able to find a
-> proper wheel for your distro at [extras.wxpython.org][6] and substitute the
+> suitable wheel for your distribution at [extras.wxpython.org][6] and substitute the
 > link in the below example.
 You might skip this wheel installation, but that
 > results in compiling wxPython4 from source, which can be time and resource
 > consuming and might fail.